dwachtel10/CodeWars/README.md

 # CodeWars
-A collection of my successful solutions of CodeWars katas
+A collection of my successful solutions to 8-kyu-level CodeWars katas.